Ida Marie Honoré: Family travels

-The following year in 1894, the family moved to New York where Grant became a New York City Police Commissioner, a role he held until 1898.
-Following the outbreak of the Spanish–American War in 1898, Grant enlisted and was appointed a colonel of the 14th New York Volunteers, and thereafter promoted to Brigadier general of volunteers, serving in Puerto Rico.
-In 1899, Grant was sent to the Philippines for service in the Philippine–American War, where he remained until 1902, having been promoted to Brigadier general in the Regular Army in 1901.
+The following year, the family moved to New York, where Grant became a New York City Police Commissioner, a role he held until 1898.

+Following the outbreak of the Spanish–American War in 1898, Grant enlisted and was appointed a colonel of the 14th New York Volunteers, and thereafter promoted to brigadier general of volunteers, serving in Puerto Rico.
+In 1899, Grant was sent to the Philippines for service in the Philippine–American War, where he remained until 1902, having been promoted to brigadier general in the Regular Army in 1901.
 As her children were by then adults, Ida traveled and accompanied Frederick during all of these assignments.

-When he returned to the United States, he held various commands and was promoted to Major general in 1906.
-Frederick died of cancer, at Fort Jay on Governors Island in New York City on April 12, 1912, and was buried in West Point Cemetery.
-At the time of his death, he was the commander for the Eastern Division which included the Department of the East and the Department of the Gulf.
+When he returned to the United States, he held various commands and was promoted to major general in 1906.

+Frederick died of cancer at Fort Jay on Governors Island in New York City on April 12, 1912, and was buried in West Point Cemetery.
+At the time of his death, he was the commander for the Eastern Division, which included the Department of the East and the Department of the Gulf.

-Late life and death
+Later life and death

-Ida Marie Grant moved to The Acacias, Sarasota, Florida, joining her sister Bertha Palmer who was in the process of developing Sarasota into a destination residence community.
-After her sister's death, Ida became the beneficiary of her estate and inherited both land and cash, which enabled her to live an independent and comfortable life.
+Ida Marie Grant moved to The Acacias, Sarasota, Florida, joining her sister Bertha Palmer, who was in the process of developing Sarasota into a destination residence community.
+After her sister's death, Ida became the beneficiary of her estate and inherited both land and money, which enabled her to live an independent and comfortable life.
 She briefly moved to upstate New York to live with her son Ulysses III, who was teaching at Hamilton College in Clinton, New York.

 Later, she moved to 1711 New Hampshire Avenue in Washington, D.C., where she died on September 5, 1930.
 She was buried with her husband in West Point Cemetery, New York.
 Her estate, valued at $373,000, was left to her family.